-Technical records are prepared whenever examinations are performed and are marked (either handwritten or computer printed) with a laboratory number for identification and association of a case record.
+Technical records are prepared whenever examinations are performed and are marked (either handwritten preomputer printed) with a laboratory number for identification and association to a case record.

 Quality records are identified by appropriate information on the records, such as a header with the title of the record.